 - Additional Contacts (10000): With the Enterprise Marketing plan, 10000 contacts will be automatically included in your base plan, instead of 1000.

 - Custom Revenue and Event Reporting: How much do the HubSpot Sales tools excite you?
 What about their custom reporting?

 Not very much, I guess.
 But with HubSpot Enterprise, the custom reports are a little bit more advanced – you can run custom revenue reports and connect the dots between your sales revenue and marketing actions.

 - Predictive Lead Scoring: Lead scoring will help you to prioritise and manage the inbound leads you’re getting.
 This always requires a lot of digging and data analysis.
 However, with HubSpot enterprise, all this work will be done for you, courtesy of Machine Learning and Artificial Intelligence.

 How to Setup HubSpot CRM: Step-by-step Guide

-Choose Whether You Want to Set Up a Marketing Hub or Sales: First, you’ll have to decide on whether you’re going to set up a marketing hub or sales hubs.
+STEP 1# Choose Whether You Want to Set Up a Marketing Hub or Sales: First, you’ll have to decide on whether you’re going to set up a marketing hub or sales hub.

 Based on your business goals and the activities you’re looking to perform, go with the option that makes the most sense to you.